Gauge-Invariant Non-Hermitian Quantum Theory: Foundation and Applications to Dynamical Phase Transitions

 Then at time $t=0$ the parameter is suddenly changed from $\mathbf{d}_k^i$ to $\mathbf{d}_k^f$.
 This process is assumed to be sufficiently sudden that the state of the system remains unchanged initially.
 After quenching, the dynamics of the system is governed by the post-quench Hamiltonian.
 For such quench dynamics, we demonstrate that the conditions for the occurrence of a dynamical quantum phase transition are that the critical mode energy $d_{k_c}^f$ after quench to be real and

 The detailed derivation of these conditions is provided in the appendix.
-Notably, the DQPT condition in Hermitian systems, $\mathbf{d}_{k_c}^i\cdot\mathbf{d}_{k_c}^f=0$, emerges as a special case of Eq. \eqref{condition}.
+The DQPT condition in Hermitian systems, $\mathbf{d}_{k_c}^i\cdot\mathbf{d}_{k_c}^f=0$, emerges as a special case of Eq. \eqref{condition}.
+More importantly, the orthogonality condition Eq. \eqref{condition} required for dynamic phase transitions can only be derived within the refined biorthogonal framework proposed by this work.
+In contrast, the conventional biorthogonal approach--or one that considers only the right eigenvectors--fails to yield a universal condition applicable to two-band systems, as the derivation in these frameworks depends on specific parametric details.
 Since $d^f_{k_c}$ should be real for DQPT, this paper, for simplicity, only considers the case that the post-quench system remains in the $\mathcal{PT}$-symmetric phase.